dvrpc/development-intensity-zones/Methodology.md

 # Methodology

 The DIZ methodology was derived from classification methods for “[Area Types](https://github.com/VisionEval/VisionEval/blob/master/sources/modules/VESimLandUse/inst/module_docs/CreateSimBzoneModels.md)” employed in the [VisionEval](https://visioneval.org/) VE-State strategic model.
 The chief difference is that Area Types use density and proximity measures using the presence of people (i.e. population, households, employment), while DIZ uses the presence of structures (i.e. housing units, commercial square footage).
 DIZ also breaks density and proximity levels into more classifications, and the overall zone numbers are greater as a result.
 DIZ integrates an overwrite of block group geographies by water and protected open space polygons, as mentioned, unlike Area Types.
-Finally, DIZ integrates bonus points for block groups meeting certain criteria using the density of street crossings from DVRPC’s sidewalk network and building heights from CoStar
+Finally, DIZ integrates bonus points for block groups meeting certain criteria using the density of street crossings from DVRPC’s pedestrian network and building heights from CoStar

 ### Data Sources